How to Lose Your Job by Supporting Palestine [UNLOCKED]

 And then this happens.

-And just to give you like background about why I went to law school, like I know it's like the same story that all minorities face about like when you ask why we went to law school, like I'm a first generation Muslim woman with like physical disabilities.
+And just to give you like background about why I went to law school, like I know it's like the same story that all minorities face about like when you asked why we went to law school, like I am a first-generation Muslim woman with like physical disabilities.

 So from a very young age, I always knew that I wanted to create like some kind of change of using the law, which is weaponized against us a lot as like a tool towards change, as like lame as that sounds.